AhmetNA/Binance_Terminal/README.md

 # Binance_Terminal
-This repository was created to develop a lightning-fast trading app for Binance
+Fastest way to trade on Binance